 - A copy of your Russian visa registration forms

 - Registration fee in cash

 After obtaining a birth certificate, you can then register your baby at your embassy.
 Doing so will ensure that your child receives a passport for the country where you are a national, or other countries if applicable, as well as Russian citizenship.

-You should contact your embassy or consulate before giving birth to determine what the process entails.
+You should contact your embassy or consulate before giving birth in Russia, to determine what the process entails.
 You will normally need to bring the following documents: